dottox/ibm-notes/!Tutos/Create VPC using CLI/README.md

-# Create VPC using CLI
+be# Create VPC using CLI

 You'll need the IBM's CLI.
 You can install it [here](https://cloud.ibm.com/docs/cli?topic=cli-getting-started) via command line.